mostrovski/letDEbeEN/README.md

 ## How to run it

-1. Download and extract the repository;
+1. Download and extract the repository.
-2. make sure **Node.js** is installed on your computer.
-Otherwise, download and install it from the download page (see Dependencies above);
+2. Make sure **Node.js** is installed on your computer.
+Otherwise, download and install it from the download page (see Dependencies above).
-3. in your terminal, `cd` to the directory of the application (see step 1);
+3. In your terminal, `cd` to the directory of the application (see step 1).
-4. make sure you are on the same level where the `package.json` is;
+4. Make sure you are on the same level where the `package.json` is.
-5. run the command `npm install`, this will install necessary modules;
+5. Run the command `npm install`, this will install necessary modules.
-6. run the command `node app.js` to start the server;
+6. Run the command `node app.js` to start the server.
-7. in your browser, open *http://localhost:8080/*.
+7. In your browser, open *localhost:8080*.